johnpolacek/growth-areas-for-a-software-developer/README.md

 	- Document everything

 		> Not so good
-		> > Sure hope someone will remember being discussed in this superlong kickoff meeting...
+		> > Sure hope someone will remember what’s being discussed in this superlong kickoff meeting...

 		> Better
 		> > Hi everyone, attached are my notes from the meeting with action items at the bottom.